+This method is called for every item pipeline component.

+item is an item object, see Supporting All Item Types.

-This method is called for every item pipeline component. process_item() must either: return a dict with data, return an Item (or any descendant class) object, return a Deferred or raise DropItem exception.
+process\item() must either: return an item object, return a Deferred or raise a DropItem exception.

 Dropped items are no longer processed by further pipeline components.

-- item (Item object or a dict) the item scraped - spider (Spider object) the spider which scraped the item open_spider(self, spider)
+- item (item object) the scraped item - spider (Spider object) the spider which scraped the item